 Starting off with the dark comedy short Wrapped Up, snagging Best Student Film at the Kiev International Film Festival 2019, Abel parlayed his skill and personal experience when he joined the writing staff of the BAFTA-nominated CBeebies/RTE Jr. series Pablo.
 The series, focusing on the misadventures of a small boy with autism who uses art to solve problems, has been praised for having its writers and actors all be individuals on the autistic spectrum.
 He wrote two episodes, both aired in 2020: Headache Volcano, drawing from a migraine malady that lasted into his teen years, and Oink, Cluck, Neigh!, based on the social anxiety and love of anthropomorphism he had as a child.

-Abel views his heritage and disability as a valuable asset to any writers room: born to Galician migrants in the glorious 90s, he overcame poor medical diagnosis, bullying and crushing anxiety to build a career in the arts.
-Among his dream projects, which he could die happy getting (though mind saying that in 2020…) are Doctor Who, an Adventures of Tintin sequel and the many stories of Spanish migrants through the ages.
+Abel views his heritage and disability as a valuable asset to any writers room: born to working class Galician migrants in the glorious 90s, he overcame poor medical diagnosis, bullying and crushing anxiety to build a versatile career in the arts.